Malek Jaziri: 2018-2019: First ATP final, Career high ranking in top 45

 In 2018, he played against Gilles Müller at the Australian Open.

 At the Dubai Tennis Championships, Jaziri as a wildcard, stunned top seed and then world No. 4, Grigor Dimitrov, to register his first win against a top-10 player.
 He reached the semifinals defeating Robin Haase and wildcard Stefanos Tsitsipas.

 Jaziri made his first ATP final at the 2018 Istanbul Open, where he played Japanese-American Taro Daniel, who had also reached his maiden final and won the title.

 2020-2023: Eight wildcards in Doha and Dubai, Retirement

 Before the COVID season, he received a wildcard for the 2020 Qatar ExxonMobil Open and for the 2020 Dubai Tennis Championships.

 At the 2021 Qatar Open, Jaziri recorded as a wildcard, his 100th win on the ATP Tour against Norbert Gombos.

 He received a wildcard for the next 2022 edition in Qatar (his eight overall at this tournament) as well as for Dubai in 2021, 2022, and in 2023 (his eight overall at this tournament) where he officially retired.
 In May, he entered the main draw of his home Challenger tournament, the 2023 Tunis Open as a wildcard and played his last match against compatriot Aziz Dougaz.

+Coaching

+Until 2025, Jaziri was coaching Vasek Pospisil and was the captain of Tunisia’s Davis Cup team.

+ITIA 9-month tour ban

+In November 2025, it was announced that Jaziri was given a nine-month ban by the International Tennis Integrity Association (ITIA) that started on 28 October 2025 and would finish on 27 July 2026 after accepting sanctions for violating the Tennis Anti-Corruption Program wildcard rules.
+He admitted to one instance between 2022-23 of paying and offering to pay for wildcards for himself and/or a doubles partner.